-Manually operated equipments are extensively used in Indian agriculture for various farm operations starting from seedbed preparation to post-harvest operations.
-Nag et al (1988) analyzed the effect of sickle design on manual harvesting and the harvester.
-The performance of the study was justified by the claim that manual harvesting is a moderately heavy task, which requires the worker to adopt many awkward postures.
+Manually operated equipment is extensively used in Indian agriculture for various farm operations starting from seedbed preparation to post-harvest operations.
+Nag, Astekar and Pradhan (1988) analyzed the effect of sickle design on manual harvesting and the harvester.
+The performance of the study was justified by the claim that manual harvesting was a moderately heavy task, which required the worker to adopt many awkward postures.

-In western countries, a large amount of anthropometric data is available for reference and use (NASA, 1978).
-Some of the research institutions are now generating and maintaining database of strength parameters for both the classes of workers, male and female.
+In western countries, large amount of anthropometric data is available for reference and use (NASA, 1978).
+Some of the research institutions are now generating and maintaining the database of strength parameters for both the classes of workers, male and female.
 Anthropometric data bank assembled and maintained by Aerospace Medical Research Laboratories, Dayton, Ohio (USA) is the largest single repository of raw anthropometric data in the world.
 ERGODATA is another data bank located at Anthropology Laboratory of Paris University of France.
-However, it does not contain any data on Indian (Asian) population.
-Mehta et al (2007) conducted a study to quantify human strength in the operation of tractor controls by Indian operators and concluded the limits for maximum actuating force for brake and clutch pedals should be 330 and 280 N and conducted their study on subjective comfort perception of clutch pedal operation, and possible correlations between subjective rating and biomechanical parameters such as joint angle, moment and work for a better understanding of discomfort.
-Xuguang et al (2004) studied the influence of four main design parameters of clutch pedal (seat height, pedal travel, pedal travel inclination, pedal resistance) using a multi-adjustable experimental driving package.
-Comfort was evaluated using a general comfort rating scale.
+However, it does not contain any data about Indian (Asian) population.
+Mehta et al. (2007) conducted a study to quantify human strength in the operation of tractor controls by Indian operators and concluded the limits for maximum actuating force for brake and clutch pedals should be 330 and 280 N and conducted their study on subjective comfort perception of clutch pedal operation, and possible correlations between subjective rating and biomechanical parameters such as joint angle, moment and work for a better understanding of discomfort.
+Xuguang et al. (2004) studied the influence of four main design parameters of clutch pedal (seat height, pedal travel, pedal travel inclination, pedal resistance) by using a multi-adjustable experimental driving package.
+Comfort was evaluated by using a general comfort rating scale.
 The relationship between comfort rating and biomechanical parameters was explored.
 Globally, the results from the biomechanical evaluation of comfort/discomfort are consistent with those from the subjective evaluation.
 There are very few studies available on Indian farm workers referring to their different strength parameters.
-This paper reports comprehensive strength parameter database of male and female agricultural workers of Saurashtra, Gujarat (India)
+This paper reports comprehensive strength parameter database of male and female agricultural workers of Saurashtra, Gujarat (India) for the ergonomic and efficient design, and modifications of agricultural equipment and machineries.